entvex/ITSMAP-01/README.md

 This is some of the android apps made in the course ITSMAP-01.
 Some of them are made in IntelliJ IDEA and others in android studio
 # Disclaimer:
-These were hacks made for / during the lesson and are not gold standard / best practise, nicely documented or in any way production ready code to be used for anything else but learning in this course :)
+These were hacks made for / during the lesson and are not gold standard / best practise, nicely documented or in any way production ready code to be used for anything else but my own learning in this class.
-Not updated for Material Design / newest compatibility
+The apps are and will not be updated for Material Design / newest compatibility

 # Table of apps